Ottawa Senators: Bankruptcy and sale to Eugene Melnyk

 In 2000, owner Bryden publicly appealed for tax relief from the Government of Canada for all Canadian NHL teams, coping with a significant drop in the Canadian dollar.
-His appeal was first met with a plan for tax relief, but the tax relief program was cancelled.
+His appeal was first met with a plan for tax relief, but the program was cancelled.
 Bryden then announced the sale of the club outright to a limited partnership in 2002 for million, which would include creditors and Bryden himself.
 After its principal creditor Ogden Entertainment failed, the Senators entered bankruptcy protection in January 2003, owing million for the club and million for the arena.
 The deal fell through in 2003 when American investor Nelson Peltz declined to get involved.

 In August 2003, pharmaceutical billionaire Eugene Melnyk purchased the club for a reported million.
 Melnyk, principal shareholder of Biovail Pharmaceuticals, chose to finance half of the purchase price for the club and arena with debt.
 Share values of Biovail were depressed, and he did not want to sell them at the lower price.